dotmanjohn/RemoteAssignment/README.md

 A Postgres database was created on local and connection was made to the database via a pgadmin client.

-Host: 172.17.0.2
+Host: 000.00.0.0

-Username: postgres
+Username: uuuuuuuu

-Password: postgresEnter
+Password: xxxxxxxx
 ****************************************************************************
 **Scope**